aragon/protocol/docs/5-data-structures/2-controller.md

 The governor object includes the following fields:

-- **Funds:** Address allowed to recover funds from the ERC20-Recoverable modules
+- **Funds:** Address allowed to recover funds from the recoverable modules
 - **Config:** Address allowed to change the different configurations of the whole system
 - **Modules:** Address allowed to plug/unplug modules from the system